HP-IDOL-OnDemand/HPSentimentAnalysis/TUTORIAL.md

 <!-- {{{ # VerticaConnection -->
 # <a name="vertica"></a> Create a Vertica database

 We are halfway through with our system.
 It can search for tweets and analyse them to extract their attitude.
-Now we need a database to store them and library to connect with the database and query its data.
+Now we need a database to store them and a library to connect with the database and query its data.

 [HP Vertica Analytics Platform](http://www.vertica.com/) offers a database system adapted to the requirements of Big Data: more storage and faster queries.
 You can try [HP Vertica Community Edition](https://my.vertica.com/community/) for free.
 Look at its [documentation center](http://www.vertica.com/hp-vertica-documentation/), [Started Guide](http://my.vertica.com/docs/6.0.x/HTML/index.htm#17488.htm) and [Reference Manual](https://my.vertica.com/docs/7.0.x/PDF/HP_Vertica_7.0.x_SQL_Reference_Manual.pdf) for further information.